-Extroverts rule today’s world, right from the schools, colleges, and even in the professional side.
-Even the current social media favors mostly the extroverts, who are willing to share each and every snippet of their life here on the social media platforms.
-So, automatically the most people look down at the introverted person/child as an oddity.
-In fact, at times they tease these introverts so cruelly as though they are at fault somewhere.
+Extroverts rule today’s world, from the schools, colleges, and even the professional side.
+Even the current social media favors mostly extroverts, who are willing to share each and every snippet of their life here on social media platforms.
+So, most people automatically view the introverted person/child as an oddity.
+In fact, at times, they tease these introverts so cruelly as though they are at fault somewhere.
 But research proves that around 50% of the population are introverts.
 So then, if your child happens to be one of them, how do we raise him in the ever-competitive extroverted world?
-This blog discusses the tips to raise an Introverted child.
+This blog discusses tips for raising an Introverted child.

 What is Introversion?

-Introversion is basically a personality trait that’s decided by the brain’s neurotransmitter pathways.
-That means, their the neuron connections in their brain use different patterns when compared to the extroverts. .
+Introversion is a personality trait decided by the brain’s neurotransmitter pathways.
+That means the neuron connections in their brain use different patterns when compared to the extroverts.
 So it’s a pre-determined trait that happens at the time of the birth itself.
-There is nothing wrong with these people, but in fact, the research shows that Introverts are good at abstract thinking and decision making.
-The reason being, they take time to think through things from all angles.
+There is nothing wrong with these people, but the research shows that Introverts are good at abstract thinking and decision-making.
+The reason is they take time to think through things from all angles.

 Hence, they are not depressed or sad souls but are just wired differently.
-They are happier in their own world and in fact, they do have a rich and vivid inner world.
-They draw their strength from that inner world and fuel it by immersing themselves in their passions like reading, drawing, music, or something else.
+They are happier in their own world, and in fact, they do have a rich and vivid inner world.
+They fuel their strength from that inner world by immersing themselves in their passions like reading, drawing, music, or something else.

-That doesn’t mean that the Introverts wouldn’t have social circles.
+That doesn’t mean that Introverts wouldn’t have social circles.
 Their social circle would be very limited to close friends or family members.
 They enjoy themselves in this social circle and are able to laugh out loud or be very jovial among them.
-Whereas, they would become calm and withdrawn if we place them in a bigger circle, as the social chatting in larger groups drains their energies completely.
+They would become calm and withdrawn if we placed them in a bigger circle, as the social chatting in larger groups drains their energies completely.

-Some Introverts would change themselves slowly during their teenage or later in life based on the needs.
+Some Introverts would change themselves slowly during their teenage or later in life based on their needs.
 But whereas, some prefer staying as introverts as the company they got understands the uniqueness of them and appreciates them.
-So, we need to remember that every Introvert is different and we can’t brand them all under one umbrella.
+So, we must remember that every Introvert is different, and we can’t brand them all under one umbrella.

 Signs of an Introverted Child.

-Matured Souls: Even as kids, the introverted children start asking deeper questions, way beyond their age.
-They think too deep and they first analyze themselves completely.
+Matured Souls: Even as kids, introverted children start asking deeper questions way beyond their age.
+They think too deeply, and they first analyze themselves completely.
 They try to understand why they are different when compared to others and what makes every individual different.
-Since they do have that deep thinking capability, sometimes they can become their own worst self-critics.
+Since they have that deep thinking capability, sometimes they can become their worst self-critics.
 They need help from their core inner circle to change that self-criticism trait.

 Others have to make an effort to understand them: The introvert’s real personalities would become clearer to others only when they start trusting them and opening up.
-It takes some time and effort from the other people for the introverts to open up.
-Introverts are good listeners, so typically most of them would come to talk to them, share their problems, and might walk away, without really bothering to understand them.
+It takes some time and effort from other people for introverts to open up.
+Introverts are good listeners, so typically, most of them would come to talk to them, share their problems, and might walk away without really bothering to understand them.

-The most important and critical tips to raise an introverted child are as follows:
+The most important and critical tips for raising an introverted child are as follows:

-Accept them – Understand that being Introverts are born like that and there is nothing that we can do to change them.
-Don’t push them to be social butterflies as that’s one thing that they can’t do and it would damage their self-esteem.
+Accept them – Understand that Introverts are born like that, and there is nothing that we can do to change them.
+Don’t push them to be social butterflies, as that’s one thing that they can’t do, and it would damage their self-esteem.
 So as a parent, we need to accept them and give them space to develop on their own.
 They will have their own social world, which might be limited to one or two close friends or cousins.
 But that should be fine with you.

-Encourage them to identify their own talents: The introverts who are aware of their own strengths and talents will be able to fare better in the future life, as they have their own creative outlets to express their feelings.
-So let the kids explore and chose their passions based on their needs.
+Encourage them to identify their own talents: Introverts who are aware of their own strengths and talents will be able to fare better in future life, as they have their own creative outlets to express their feelings.
+So let the kids explore and choose their passions based on their needs.

 Introduce them to different Social Situations slowly: When you have to attend any compulsory social events along with your child, then plan accordingly so that you can arrive at the venue earlier than everybody else so that your kid can become comfortable in those surroundings before everyone else arrives.
 Also, give them gentle nudges or pushes to face those situations.
 They definitely need more praise for taking time out to attend these social events.
 Please stop comparing them with others.

 Give them the confidence that you hear them out: Most introverts are plagued with self-doubts.
-As in this extraverted world, they will not get a chance to voice their opinions.
-Till the time, they gain confidence to raise their voice, parents have to become their voice and advocate for them, so that they can feel valued and heard.
-You might even have to talk to their teachers in the school about their introversion attitude.
-So, that the teacher wouldn’t be giving them the hard pushes about various social situations in the school.
+In this extroverted world, they will not get a chance to voice their opinions.
+Till the time they gain the confidence to raise their voice, parents have to become their voice and advocate for them so that they can feel valued and heard.
+You might even have to talk to their teachers in school about their introverted attitude.
+So that the teacher wouldn’t give them hard pushes about various social situations in the school.

-All the introverted child asks (though not explicitly in words) from his parents and family members the complete support and trust on them.
-So, please don’t brand them saying they are not “social beings”, they like to stay alone.
-That is really not the case, but infact a misnomer as stated above.
+All the introverted child asks (though not explicitly in words) from his parents and family members for complete support and trust.
+So, please don’t brand them, saying they are not “social beings”; they like to stay alone.
+That is really not the case, but in fact, a misnomer, as stated above.